nfordhk/100-days-of-code/log.md

 **Today's Progress**: Kicked off the CSS course, was able to complete the "intro" section.

 **Thoughts**: When I went through the first exercise and I saw that beautiful webpage made up of only a few lines of CSS code I couldn't belive it.
 CSS is really powerful!

+### Day 19: August 27, Tuesday

+**Today's Progress**: Completed Codecademy section for CSS Visual Rules and Intro to the Box Model.

+**Thoughts**: Learning CSS has been a wild ride so far.
+The box model is interesting and how its laid out.
+I thought of a first few fun projects today.
+I’m looking forward to diving into them after I finish off The Odin Project Web Dev 101.